Book With Confidence!

-An International Journey…Just Over the Border
+- An International Journey…Just Over the Border

 Though Quebec is right above Maine, it’s one of Canada’s most distinctive provinces by virtue of its French heritage and French-Canadian identity.
 French is the first language of Quebec, and you’d be forgiven for thinking you’re in Europe when you travel within Quebec!
 Quebec offers a unique North American travel adventure, with close proximity for U.S. travelers.

-An Itinerary Focused on Nature & Fall Foliage
+- An Itinerary Focused on Nature

 In just eight days, we visit four national parks and a marine reserve.
 Yet you’re not rushed, as most of our destinations are relatively close to each other.
-Three lie within the UNESCO-recognized Charlevoix World Biosphere Reserve, which encompasses tremendous ecological diversity, with river ecosystems, estuarine tidal marshes, coniferous and mixed forests, stunted vegetation (krummholz) and mountain tundra.
+Three lie within the UNESCO-recognized Charlevoix World Biosphere Reserve, which encompasses tremendous ecological diversity, with river ecosystems, estuarine tidal marshes, coniferous and mixed forests, stunted vegetation including krummholz, and mountain tundra.

-Two Private Whale Watching Excursions
+- Three Private Whale Watching Excursions

-Distinctive Accommodations with Historic Character
+- Distinctive Accommodations with Historic Character

-Two Expedition Leaders Mean More Choices for You
+- Two Expedition Leaders Mean More Choices for You

-Expert Naturalist Guides Enhance Your Experience
+- Expert Naturalist Guides Enhance Your Experience

 Our Expedition Leaders are professional naturalists who know these landscapes intimately, including where and when to be in order to maximize your experience of nature and solitude.
 They are experts on the geology, flora, wildlife and natural history of Quebec, as well as its cultural history, too.
 We can't emphasize enough what a difference their knowledge makes to your overall experience.
 See Expedition Leader bios with traveler comments regarding the quality of our leaders.

-Our Quality-Value Guarantee Stands Behind Your Quebec Adventure
+- Our Quality-Value Guarantee Stands Behind Your Quebec Adventure

 With Natural Habitat Adventures, you receive our exclusive guarantee, stating clearly that we will meet the lofty expectations we set forth in our promotional materials.
 We think this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise.

-Feel Good About Your Carbon-Neutral Journey
+- Feel Good About Your Carbon-Neutral Journey

 We care deeply about our planet, as we know you do.
 When you travel with us, the carbon emissions from your trip are 100% offset—including your round-trip flights from home.
 Natural Habitat Adventures has been the world’s first carbon-neutral travel company since 2007.

-Natural Habitat Adventures is WWF's Travel Partner
+- Natural Habitat Adventures is WWF's Travel Partner

 Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our adventures, World Wildlife Fund—the world's leading environmental conservation organization—has named Natural Habitat Adventures as its worldwide travel partner, a designation that makes us exceedingly proud!